alanmitchell/bmon-install/README.md

 ~/bmon-install/install.sh
 ```

 Status messages are provided as each task runs.
-The Ansible Playlist
+Some tasks may produce errors
+but if there is an "...ignoring" message, the errors are not important.
+When all of the tasks are complete, a PLAY RECAP is printed.
+It should show
-should complete without errors; contact alan@analysisnorth.com if any errors occur.
+"failed=0"; contact alan@analysisnorth.com if not.
 The BMON site should be available at the domain you entered in the variables.yaml file
 or at the IP address of the server, if you enabled IP access in the variables file.